orchidsoftware/orchid.software/source/en/docs/attachments.md

 ## Remove

-Attachments won't be remove after model removal automatically.
-In case when your attachments can't be existed without model, you should remove them on model `deleting` event manually.
-If you delete row from `attachments` table, file won't be deleted.
-To clear your attachments, you need to use `delete()` function on `Attachment` model.
-In that case additional check will be proceed, if there no any link to the file - it will be deleted.
+Attachments won't be removed after model removal automatically.
+In case when your attachments can't exist without a model, you should remove them on model `deleting` events manually.
+If you delete a row from the `attachments` table, the file won't be deleted.
+To clear your attachments, you need to use `delete()` function on the `Attachment` model.
+In that case, an additional check will proceed, if there no link to the file - it will be deleted.
 You can do it using [relationships](https://laravel.com/docs/master/eloquent-relationships) and [observers](https://laravel.com/docs/master/eloquent#observers).

+Let's come back to our example with hero relation from "Manage file attachments"

 Let's come back to our example with `hero` relation from ["Manage file attachments"](/en/docs/quickstart-files)